ryanve/taos/README.md

 ## Styles

-A **style** toggle is activated by adding the `data-taos-style` attribute to the `<a>` link that should be its control.
+A **style** toggle is activated by adding the `data-taos-style` attribute to the element that should be its control.
 The format for attribute is `selector ! class(es)` where the selector represents the element(s) whose class you want to toggle.
 If the selector is omitted, the toggle will affect the element on which it is placed.
 If you just put one class, then it will simply toggle on and off.
 Delimit with spaces to toggle multiple classes at once.
 Delimit with pipes `|` to cycle between classes.
 Examples:

 #### 1-way (on/off)
 ```html